 The product is intended for use by physicians trained and experienced in diagnostic and interventional techniques.
-Standard techniques for placement of vascular access sheaths, angiographic catheters and wire guides should be employed.
-It is assumed that the operator will use local anesthesia, sedation and analgesia as required.
+Standard techniques for

 Preparation

 - Flush the introducer sheath and the introducer dilator. - Advance the introducer dilator through the middle of the Check-Flo valve on the introducer sheath.
 Secure the introducer dilator to the introducer sheath by twisting the dilator hub clockwise until a click is felt.
 (Fig. 2) - 3.
 Remove the filter protection tube.
 (Fig. 3)